manxin-c/manxin-c.github.io/projectlist.md

 #### Key Accomplishments:
 1. Make two impirtant mutant constructs with high yield and relatively high purity.

+#### Auxilliary roles:
+1. Help another project with Cryo-EM to prepare the proteins and participate in the meetings.

 #### Notewirthy qualities displayed:
 1. Fast learner: I repeated every experiments by myself after shadowing the students in lab for only one time with successful outcomes, including purification, alphalisa, mutant construct building and methyltransferase.
 2. Hardworking: I always prioritize the experiments' flow to maximize the efficiency for a earlier release of the scientific truth.